wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/create-measures-dax-power-bi/includes/8-lab.md

 	TOTALYTD(SUM(Sales[Sales]), 'Date'[Date], "6-30")
 	```

 	The TOTALYTD() function evaluates an expression—in this case the sum of the **Sales** column—over a given date column.
-The date column must belong to a date table marked as a date table, as you did in **Lab 06A**.
+The date column must belong to a date table marked as a date table.
 The function can also take a third optional argument representing the last date of a year.
 The absence of this date means that December 31 is the last date of the year.
 For Adventure Works, June in the last month of their year, and so “6-30” is used.

 1. Add the **Sales** field and the **Sales YTD** measure to the matrix visual.